mohawk99/Visnav-Project/README.md

 You can find [setup instructions here.](wiki/Setup.md)

 The project is based on classical computer vision technique ORB SLAM and was done in an attempt to understand its intricate workings.
-Also a project implementing loop closure was done to improve the algorithms performance.
-Majority of the work can be found in "odometry.cpp"
+The project included implementing loop closure, which was done to improve the algorithms performance.
+Majority of the work can be found in "src/odometry.cpp"